ni/nimble/packages/nimble-components/docs/css-guidelines.md

 [WIP] A super rough brain dump of CSS things to watch out for.

+## Use design tokens for values that might be configurable

+Some attribute values might need to be configurable in context-specific situations like UIs requring different themes, large touch-friendly UIs, or small information-dense UIs.
+Examples include colors, typography, sizing, and animation parameters.
+These attribute values should be specified as shared design tokens rather than literals within an individual component's CSS.
+This makes it easier to change the values dynamically if required in the future and also improves readability and reduces duplication.

 ## Prefer modern layouts

 Prefer flex and grid for layouts.
 If you find yourself with position absolute / relative and tricky sizing and offsets from top, etc. it might be worth stepping back and seeing if you can take a different approach.